 The base program provides a payment to a dairy producer based on the calculated margin for a twomonth period as stipulated in the legislative language.
 Any time this margin calculation falls below \$4 per cwt, the producer receives a payment equal to the difference between the reported margin and \$4, up to a payment rate cap of \$4.
 The payment rate cap does not allow a larger payment if the calculated margin falls below zero.
-The payment rate is applied to a producer's base program quantity which is calculated as 80 percent of their historical base (historical base defined as the largest of the previous three year's milk marketings).
+The payment rate is applied to a producer's base program quantity which is calculated as 80 percent of their historical base.
 The base for base program payments does not grow over time.
 There are options for new producers to obtain base for base program purposes in the language.